Capture method — Gill or fixed net

 Capture area — North East Atlantic (FAO 27)

 Stock area — North Sea, Skagerrak and Kattegat, Eastern English Channel

 Lemon sole is a widely distributed flatfish which is found in shelf waters of the North Atlantic, from the White Sea and Iceland southward to the Bay of Biscay.
 Lemon sole appears to prefer sandy and gravelly substrates, living deeper and at higher salinity and lower temperature than plaice or sole.
-Sexual maturity occurs in males at 3-4 years and at 4-6 years in females.
+Sexual maturity occurs in males at 3-4 years and at 4-6 years in females and between 20-30 cm.
 Lemon sole may live for about 17 years and can attain lengths of over 60 cm.
 They spawn in spring and summer, April to August.

 North Sea, Skagerrak and Kattegat, Eastern English Channel

 The latest stock assessment undertaken by the International Council for Exploration of the Sea (ICES) in 2019 indicated that fishing mortality was not of concern and was below the proxy for maximum sustainable yield (FMSY).
 The state of the biomass is unknown in relation to reference points and whilst there is no evidence of overexploitation, there is also no evidence that the stock is increasing.
 The index of relative population size in this assessment decreased in comparison to previous years, but by less than 20%.
 Considering this and the likely significant reductions in fishing pressure on the stock in the last decade, the biomass has not been assessed as ‘of concern’ by MCS.
 ICES advises that when the precautionary approach is applied, catches should be no more than 4279 tonnes in each of the years 2020 and 2021.